heiswayi/heiswayi.nrird.com/_posts/2017/2017-03-04-creating-equipment-tracking-web-app.md

 });
 ```

-Below is the PHP code to work with DataTable for server-side processing:
+And following below is the PHP code to work with DataTable for server-side processing:

 ```php
 <?php